 Take the time to network with other bloggers and writers in your online communities.
 This is so important.
 You need to grow your network of peers as well as cultivate a readership and a following.
 Mainly because it’s hard work being on your own out there in the gig economy, but also because you’ll gain a lot of valuable insight and advice from within the blogging world.
 You’ll probably make some really good friends too, and that’s always a great thing.

 Create or get involved in ‘comment pods’ or group DMs with other bloggers or writers.
 Honestly, this is just a recipe for disaster almost each and every time it happens.
-Invariably people end up pissing one another off with the sheer volume of messages, the comparing/competitiveness or the inevitable descent into bitching about other blogs not privy to the chat.
+Invariably people end up annoying each other the sheer volume of messages, the comparing/competitiveness or the inevitable descent into bitching about other blogs not privy to the chat.
 We’ve all done it or seen it; anyone who says they haven’t is just lying.
 Plus, some people are just irritating, there’s no getting away from that.

 Anyway, comment pods and group DMs encourage a lazy kind of faux- engagement in your work, and nine times out of ten all that happens is that you end up with 15 comments that all say roughly the same thing on your post, and serve no real purpose other than to make it seem like you’re more popular than you actually are.
 Be authentic, read and engage with the stuff that interests you and others will (or should) do the same for you.